pierrehub2b/atsdroid/README.md

 ```
 * http://192.168.0.1:8080/driver/quit
 ```
-Stop and quit the driver process (the Ats driver could not be reachable after this action)
+Stop and quit the driver process (Ats driver could no more be reachable after this action)
 ```
 * http://192.168.0.1:8080/app/start/[app-id]
 ```